Skip to Main Content

 • Scholarly books have bibliographies of additional sources that can be used for finding more information about the topic.

 You can search for books at the Kaua`i CC Library.
 You also have access to all the books from all the University of Hawai`i System.
 Books will to be delivered to KCC and you'll get an email when the book is ready to be picked up.
-(Attention: During the COVID-19 emergency period, no books will be mailed between islands.)

 Finding Articles

-• For some local topics, Hawaii magazines, journals and newspapers can provide information that is not available anywhere else.
+• For some local topics, Hawaiʻi magazines, journals and newspapers can provide information that is not available anywhere else.

 Popular vs. Scholarly Sources